 One of the most important IBS supplements you can take are Probiotics.
 Our gut is inhabited by billions of beneficial bacteria.
 They are necessary to help in digestion, vitamin K production, immune function, and to keep the protective intestinal barrier strong.
 IBS sufferers do not have enough beneficial or friendly bacteria which allows for harmful bacteria and yeast such as candida to overgrow.
 This condition is commonly called Dysbiosis.
 Symptoms of dysbiosis are bloating, gas, poor digestion and absorption, bacterial and yeast infections, and diarrhea.

 Probiotic supplements are available in capsule, liquid, and powder form.
-Some require refidgeration others do not.
+Some require refrigeration others do not.
 Taken daily a good quality probiotic can greatly reduce symptoms for the majority of IBS sufferers.
-Our favorites in our practice are iFlora and Dr Ohhiras probitic 12 plus.
+Our favorites in our practice are iFlora and Dr Ohhiras probiotic 12 plus.